motowds/android_hardware_motorola_woods/README.md

-HAL and helper libraries for Lenovo K3-Note
+HAL and helper libraries for Motorola Moto E4(woods)